JordanMicahBennett/Grapple/README.md

 1. Sign into grapple on [localhost/grapple](http://localhost/grapple/).

-2. Find some audio, highlight with mouse, and right click.
+2. Find some audio, and right click next to the audio on the web page.
 You should see grapple option popup, with "audio-grapple it!" command:

 ![Alt text]( https://github.com/JordanMicahBennett/Grapple/blob/master/data/miscellaneous/Screens/usage_audioGrapple_0.png "default page")